Alfresco/docs-alfresco/process-automation/latest/develop/index.md

 ![Process list with default columns]({% link process-automation/images/process-list-default-columns.png %})

-### Add a column in the Process list using a process instance property
+### Add a column in the process list using a process instance property

 To display the process list with new columns, edit the `process-services-cloud.extension.json` file, and insert an entry into the `features.processList.presets.default` section.

+Process list with new columns.

 ```json
 {